-Best known for her stint as in game reporter for NESN covering the Red Sox, Dell will be joining CBS Sports this year as sideline reporter covering the NFL.
+Best known for her stint as in game reporter for NESN covering the Red Sox, Dell is currently covering the NFL as a CBS sideline reporter.
+She spoke in depth about making the switch.

 In addition to her sideline duties it was also announced that Dell will be hosting an all female sports talk show on CBS. jenny wil be joined by Lesley Visser, Dana Jacobson, formerly of ESPN, CBS NFL analyst Amy Trask, and sideline reporters Allie LaForce and Tracy Wolfson.
 NO clue what the show will be called or when it begins.